altpsyche/vis-psyche-docs/chapters/38_MaterialSystem.md

 - **Before**: 30+ lines per object for uniform setup
 - **After**: 5-10 lines with material interface

-The Material System is the **bridge** between manual rendering (Chapters 1-37) and component-based architecture (Chapters 39+).
+The Material System is the **bridge** between manual rendering (Chapters 1-37) and component-based architecture (Chapters 40+).
 You now have the abstraction layer needed for a professional ECS-based renderer.

 ---

 ## What's Next

+In **Chapter 39: Advanced Reflections**, we'll implement more sophisticated reflection techniques including Screen Space Reflections (SSR), reflection probes, and planar reflections.
+These build on the lower hemisphere fallback to create fully realistic reflections for any surface orientation.

-In **Chapter 39: ECS with EnTT**, we'll integrate the industry-standard EnTT library to create a proper Entity-Component System.
+In **Chapter 40: ECS with EnTT**, we'll integrate the industry-standard EnTT library to create a proper Entity-Component System.
 Materials will become components attached to entities, and a RenderSystem will automatically render all entities with `MeshRendererComponent`.

 > **Next:** [Chapter 39: ECS with EnTT](39_ECSWithEnTT.md)